sjack8313/Treat-Hunting-And-Detection-Queries/README.md

      - Push to ticketing system
 5. Click **Save**

-🔁 Now your detection runs automatically on a schedule.
+🔁 Now my detection runs automatically on a schedule.

-> ⚠️ **Important:** If you're using the **free version of Splunk**, the "Save As Alert" option is **disabled**.
-You will need a trial or paid version of Splunk Enterprise to save alerts.

-> ✅ This simulates what Detection Engineers build in production.
-If you're using Splunk Enterprise Security (ES), you'd build this as a **Correlation Search**.
+This SOP is based off of what I made for my company procedures

 ---